Skip to content

 Keep the router away from other electronic devices like microwaves, cordless phones and baby monitors, as they can interfere with your WiFi signals.

-• Upgrade to gigabit speeds
+• Upgrade to Gigabit speeds

-Upgrade to fiber internet that ensures faster and more reliable gigabit speeds to improve your internet service.
+Upgrade to fiber internet that ensures faster and more reliable Gigabit speeds to improve your internet service.
 Gigabit speeds provide quick download and upload times for your documents, reduced buffering in video conferences, and higher bandwidth for multiple users.

 • Power cycle your devices